How fast is mobile broadband? A guide to 3G and 4G broadband speeds

 A key factor in the buying decision of many home broadband customers is speed, and mobile is no different - nobody wants to be growing old as web pages load, or pulling their hair out waiting for that important download.

 Late in 2012, EE launched the UK's first 4G mobile broadband service - with the rest following in autumn 2013.
-4G speeds have the potential to dwarf those of 3G and the technology is set to take over in the next few years, but for now it's still in its infancy (we're promised UK coverage by the end of 2015, but for now is largely in the big cities).
+4G speeds dwarf those of 3G and the technology is taking over as 4G coverage expands nationwide, though 4G is still very patchy.

 Where you can get a 4G signal, providers claim you should expect speeds of 8-12Mb.
-However, independent testing suggests a range far wider than this and for now it is very much an 'early adopter' technology.
+However, independent testing suggests a range far wider than this.

 For the most up-to-date information on broadband speeds, check out the mobile broadband price comparison section on Broadband Genie.
 If you want to check your mobile broadband speed you can do so with our specialised mobile broadband speed test tool.